-You can obtain further variety by choosing crackers, rice or oat cakes: are all good choices and are convenient to keep in your desk drawer.
+Don't forget to ring the changes, crackers, rice or oat cakes are all good choices and add variety.
+You could keep a box of crackers in your desk drawer.

 If you like pasta, couscous, rice, quinoa, couscous or potato these can be cooked the night before to make up in to a salad with vegetables or even left overs.
 You can also buy microwave sachets of ready-made meals based on rice, quinoa, spelt or similar.
 These can again be good standby options and useful to have in your office drawer to use on busy days.